You are using an outdated browser.

 An image from the Lean In Collection on gettyimages.com

-We run programs to combat bias, because changing the trajectory of women and girls means changing how we think about gender.
+We run programs to combat bias, because changing the trajectory of women and girls means changing how we think.

-From research-backed tips for managers to an initiative with the NBA that calls on men to do their part, we give people the tools to push back against bias at work and at home.
-To challenge gender stereotypes in advertising and media, we curate a collection of more than 15,000 photographs of empowered girls and women in partnership with Getty Images.
+From our growing 50 Ways to Fight Bias program to an initiative with the NBA that calls on men to do their part, we give people the tools to push back against bias at work and at home.
+To challenge gender stereotypes, we curate a collection of more than 15,000 photographs of empowered girls and women in partnership with Getty Images.
+On social media, we celebrate women speaking up and taking the lead.